 If you don’t live in the neighborhood, a quick lay of the land: Park Slope is the giant area bordering the west side of Prospect Park.
 Should you find yourself there without a plan, head for 5th or 7th Avenues, the two major streets that run down the length of the neighborhood, where the majority of restaurants and bars are.
 Everything in between them is mostly residential.

-Park Slope is filled with a mind-blowing number of restaurants and bars - we’ve narrowed down this list to the 46 places most worthy of your time, organized by North, Center, and South Slope.
+Park Slope is filled with a mind-blowing number of restaurants - we’ve narrowed down this list to the 41 places most worthy of your time, organized by North, Center, and South Slope.

 The typical internal monologue when you don’t have dinner plans and don’t want to cook usually plays out like this: I want something easy.
 And fast.
 And delicious.
 But also kind of healthy?
 And maybe with a side of mac and cheese?
 Purbird is the ideal delivery or super casual eat-in joint because it delivers on all fronts.
 The thing here is perfect, juicy grilled chicken and awesome sides.
 And possibly the best mac and cheese in the city.

-Park Slope is the brunch mecca of Brooklyn, and Miriam is the holy grail.
-Whether you want your usual french toast and benedicts, or you’re finally bored of all that and want something next-level - Miriam is here for you.
+Miriam is the holy grail of Park Slope brunch.
+Whether you want your usual french toast and benedicts, or you’re bored of all that and want something next-level - Miriam is here for you.
 The Israeli spot makes some truly excellent Mediterranean brunch dishes (get the burekas), and the environment is homey but still lively.
 If you’re looking for a party, get a pitcher or three of sangria.

 If you don’t want to deal with the hour wait at Al Di La, Convivium is a great consolation.
 Though from the outside it might look like a weird antiques shop, the interior is quite pleasant, and the rustic Mediterranean-tinged Italian food is very good.
 Best seats in the house are on the back indoor/outdoor patio.